Where to Put Your

-“We were able to get an AED for me when I went to college.
-Unfortunately, because my dorm didn’t not have AEDs, I kept it in my room.
-Then if I went to do a hike or something like that, it came with me.”
+I kept it in my room.
+Then if I went to do a hike or something like that, it came with me.

-who was diagnosed with Long QT at the age of 14, on the need for a portable AED at home.
+Diagnosed with Long QT at the age of 14 and needed a portable AED with her at home

 - In the hallway next to the thermostat